Process-in-Chains/CONFINE/README.md

 with parameters :
 - **port**: the port on which the Secure Miner will receive the event log data.
 The default value is 8084.
 - **segsize**: the segment size employed by the log servers in KB during the remote attestation phase of the protocol.
 The default value is 2000.
-- **test**: boolean parameter to generate test data of the protocol. if it is true, it generate the test data.
+- **test**: boolean parameter to generate test data of the protocol. if it is true, it generates the test data.
 The default value is true.
-- **simulation**: if it is true, run the INTEL SGX trusted app in simulation mode, with no TEE deployment.
-The default value is true.**If you are not running on a fully SGX enabled machine, you must set it to true**
+- **simulation**: if it is true, run the INTEL SGX trusted app in simulation mode with no TEE deployment.
+The default value is true. **If you are not running on a fully SGX enabled machine, you must set it to true**

 ## Evaluation